numaproj/numaflow/rust/numaflow-throttling/DESIGN.md

 ## Assumptions

+* Since Numaflow throttling is a client-side throttler, we do not have to implement realtime reconfiguration
 * UDF is considered as a black-box and as a single critical resource
 * All UDFs processes at the same rate, tokens are evenly distributed across all the pods in the vertex

 ## Open Issues

 * What should happen if the external store is unavailable?
-* Total tokens are distributed across all the pods in the vertex, how do we detect dead pods?
 * How to distribute the initial burst tokens?

 ## Closed Issues

-* Use Background thread to update the current tokens.
+* Use Background thread to update the current token which is dependent on the pool-size
+* Total tokens are distributed across all the pods in the vertex, to detect dead pods, we use stale heartbeats

 # Design Details